-This makes juicing suitable for people who have a condition like diabetes or high blood pressure.
+It makes juicing suitable for people who have a condition like diabetes or high blood pressure.

 It’ll also work if you have a weak digestive system.
-Juicing will enable you to still get the nutrients your body needs.
+Juicing will enable you to get the nutrients still your body needs.

 Unlike juicing that separates the pulp and juice, blending retains everything as if you’re eating the whole fruit or vegetable.
 But the blending process will break down fiber into a puree like consistency.

-This helps make fruit and vegetables easier to digest.
+It helps make fruit and vegetables easier to digest.
 The presence of fiber slows down the release of nutrients and helps avoid blood glucose spikes if you happen to make recipes with lots of fruit.

 Your body will absorb all the nutrients because everything remains intact including the non-soluble fiber that helps with cleansing the gut.

 Blending can also technically replace a meal because the fiber helps fill you up.
-This is an alternative to a breakfast just in case you’re in a hurry.
+This is an alternative to breakfast just in case you’re in a hurry.

 It all boils down to what you want to achieve.